Urgent Care Around the Corner

 Accidents happen and our experts are here to help.

 When life’s little emergencies strike, you can feel confident that you’re never far from quality care.
-We designed our network of urgent care clinics, Franciscan Prompt Care and Harrison Urgent Care, for those unexpected illnesses and injuries.
+We designed our network of urgent care clinics including Franciscan Prompt Care, Harrison Urgent Care and CityMD, for those unexpected illnesses and injuries.
 Whether it’s flu symptoms, a burn or a minor broken bone, visit our clinics.
 No appointment necessary.
 Just walk in, and we’ll get you on your way to feeling better.

 We are where you are